 DeRoyal Industries, based in Powell, is a manufacturer and worldwide distributor of health care equipment and products.
 DeRoyal has over 2000 employees in 26 states and five countries, with approx. 300 employees locally.

-- Halls Shopper update (8 replies)
+- Delegate counts (8 replies)